NVIDIA/k8s-device-plugin/docs/gpu-feature-discovery/README.md

 As of `v0.15.0`, the device plugin's helm chart has integrated support to deploy GFD.

-When GFD is deployed standalone, begin by setting up the plugin's `helm` repository and updating it at follows:
+To deploy GFD standalone, begin by setting up the plugin's `helm` repository and updating it as follows:

 ```shell
 helm repo add nvdp https://nvidia.github.io/k8s-device-plugin